-Why you need a Tent for Colder Weather
+- Why you need a tent for winter weather conditions

-Our unbiased view on the best cold weather tent
+- Our unbiased view on the best extreme cold weather tent

 You’re no newbie camper.
 In fact, you’re going to camp in some of the most extreme conditions possible.
 We’re talking snow, wind, freezing cold weather, and more.
-You’re going to need an extreme cold weather tent.
-You’ll probably want the best.
+You’re going to need one of the best cold weather tents for your trip.

 Choosing the best cold weather tent isn’t a task that should be taken lightly.
 In those types of conditions, you’ll need the best protection you can get to keep yourself safe, comfortable, and healthy.
-We’ve created this guide just for you–it has everything you need to know about cold weather tents plus nine of the best ones out there.
+We’ve created this guide for you–it has everything you need to know about winter tents plus nine of the best ones out there.

-How to Choose the Right Cold Weather Tent
+How to Choose the Right Winter Camping Tent

 When you’re camping in extreme conditions, having the right tent is just as important as having the right gear or the right shoes.
 It really becomes a matter of survival, especially if you end up spending a lot of time in your tent.
 Here are some important considerations when choosing the best cold weather tent.